cs4804-24c/a3-Experiment/README.md

 We calculated the accuracy of identifying the major quadrants and if the the graph outlined a dinosaur or a gorilla.
 We found that these were the results.

 ![Results](img/result.png)
 This graph is modified with the clean data to show the percentage of the right to wrong.
-The Gorilla was nnever seen which is good but seeing the dinosaur and the right wuadrant were difficult to spot.
+The Gorilla was never seen which is good but seeing the dinosaur and the right quadrant were difficult to spot.

 ![Test](img/rates.png)